Guide to Fire and Smoke Damage Restoration November 8, 2016 – Posted in: Blog, Industrial

 - The porousness of the surface (drywall vs. wood, for example)

 Larger rooms may call for several air movers.
 Some brands, like the BlueDri One29 Air Mover, are light, portable and constructed in a way that allows up to three units to be stacked in a tower configuration.
 Units like these have variable settings so the user can select the air speed that’s appropriate to the surface area and the type of job.

 Air movers are great for increasing airflow, but they usually need the assistance of dehumidifiers to remove the moisture from the air and prevent the water from settling back to the surfaces.

 The job of a dehumidifier is to remove moisture from the air.
-Without dehumidifiers, the moisture the air mover is liberating from the surface and releasing into the air can end up condensing on the walls and ground, making the drying process a slow, futile, recursive cycle.
+Without an industrial dehumidifier, the moisture the air mover is liberating from the surface and releasing into the air can end up condensing on the walls and ground, making the drying process a slow, futile, recursive cycle.
 But even absent air movers, the air inside of most post-fire scenes is naturally damp due to the copious water pumped into buildings to contain and extinguish fires.